-Also in attendance were the following: John Young, Mark Davy, Jacob Burch, Steve Elsen, Dick Detert, Dave Axness, Ted Johnson, Page Hartmann and RW Peters UPDATE.
-Mike – I will update the attendance list on Tuesday morning.
-I forgot to do it before I left today.
+Also in attendance were the following: Doug Johnson, John Young, Duane Deml, Corynn Wieland, Tom Brown and Bill Stichman.
 Approval of January 10, 2017 Regular Monthly Board Meeting Minutes Motion: Mike Weibel to approve the minutes from the January 10, 2017, regular monthly board meeting.
 Second Linda Seidel.
 All aye.
 Said minutes were approved and placed on file.
 Approval of January 24, 2017 Plan Commission Meeting Minutes Motion: Mike Weibel to approve the minutes from the January 24, 2017, plan commission meeting, with the exception of striking the second for the meeting being called to order.
 Second Linda Seidel.
 All aye.
 Said minutes were approved and placed on file.
 Approval of January 24, 2017 Boundary Agreement Q&A Meeting Minutes Motion: Mike Weibel to approve the minutes from the January 24, 2017, Boundary Agreement Q&A meeting, with the exception of striking the second for the meeting being called to order.
 Second Linda Seidel.
 All aye.
 Said minutes were approved and placed on file.
 The Fieldhouse Presentation - Corynn Corynn Wieland presented their general plans for the Fieldhouse location.
 They are purchasing the building and intend to have a bar and grill.
 They’re currently figuring out what needs to be repaired and get the premises back up to code.
 Currently they own 4 Sisters Wine Bar & Tapas Restaurant as well as 4 Sisters Fourth Street Bar; they also do catering for weddings and parties and are looking to expand to this location.
 They expect about 10 weddings a year here; note that the bar and grill will not be open to the public during weddings.
 They are also looking at options for expandable/retractable tents for these occasions, but they’d like to have them set up on a regular basis.
 Weddings could have up to 300 people in attendance.
 The facility will have parking attendants and off-street parking.
 Outdoor music and wedding entertainment is also expected.
-Proposed Crestwood Addition Lot Size Question It appears lot size frontages for the Crestwood Addition would be different than Town code (Town ordinance requires the lot size frontage to be a minimum of 100 feet, and it looks like Crestwood is going to fall short of it because of the road).
+Proposed Crestwood Addition Lot Size Question It appears the proposed lot frontages for the Crestwood Addition would not meet the minimum required in the Town of Medary Subdivision Ordinance (Town ordinance requires the lot size frontage to be a minimum of 100 feet, and it looks like Crestwood is going to fall short of it because of the road layout and topography of the area).
 Mike Weibel suggests they meet the county’s minimum requirements for approval.
-Pierce Road Snow Plowing Tom said he can plow Pierce Road if need be in the future; the Town of Hamilton is currently plowing it until something is decided.
+Pierce Road Snow Plowing Tom Brown said he can plow Pierce Road if need be in the future; the Town of Hamilton is currently plowing it until something is decided.
 They will be plowing near there anyway, as will we along with the City of Onalaska.
-Mike would like the three municipalities to get together in the spring and come up with a plan for plowing this road.
+Mike Weibel would like the three municipalities to get together in the spring and come up with a plan for plowing this road.
 Dog Limit Ordinance The Town was notified about a complaint in the Meadow Wood addition regarding a family that has three dogs.
 Our dog ordinance states two dogs are allowed per household.
 The complaint said that the Coulee Region Humane Society couldn’t issue a citation because all three dogs were licensed, but it appears none of the dogs were actually licensed.
 Mary Hofer was trained that if someone moves into Medary with three dogs, they are allowed to keep the third dog but cannot replace it.
 In this case, Hofer said none of the three dogs were licensed by her in 2016.